 One of the important pillars of a relationship is trust.
 If you are constantly scrutinizing your partner’s statements, are doubting them more often than not, and are spending sleepless nights replaying what they said, chances are you don’t find your partner to be trustworthy.
 This lack of trust could stem from them lying to you often, which is not acceptable in a relationship.

 Lying is one of the most common relationship deal breakers.
 If your partner is constantly giving you a reason to doubt them, you may have to think if it’s worth all the stress.
 But before coming to this conclusion, make sure your doubts are valid and not your imagination.

 Be it physical, verbal, or emotional, abuse of any kind is a definite deal breaker in a relationship.
 No one has to tolerate abuse or think that it is a form of love.
 If you feel you are being abused, then look for signs – do they have a history of abuse?
 Why did their previous relationship fail?
 Is there any history of abuse in their family?
 If all the answers point towards the abusive behavior in your partner, then you are dealing with a toxic person who uses anger and manipulation to get his way and could harm you physically and psychologically.

 3. Anger issues

 Anger is like a slow poison, which eventually kills a relationship.
 Short and flaring tempers that often lead to arguments and fights could indicate that they might be having anger issues.
 Life becomes difficult when you always have to face harsh words and insensitive comments.
 Uncontrollable anger eventually becomes a deal breaker when tempers result in violence or abuse.

 This is a sure shot relationship deal breaker.
-When you are in a committed relationship (and not an open relationship), you are expected to be loyal to your partner, emotionally and physically.
+When you are in a committed relationship, you are expected to be loyal to your partner, emotionally and physically.
 But if your partner has been in a physical or an emotional affair, the betrayal could leave you heartbroken.
 If you doubt that your partner is cheating on you, try to talk to them about it without being prying or accusing.